kvedala/Bike-Share-Take-Home-Project/README.md

   randomly picked station is found full to capacity, it checks for another random station and continues to a mximum of 40 tries (arbitrarily chosen).
 It returns an error message if unable to assign a new bike otherwise, returns the new bike details in JSON format.

+  :warning: This version is able to add only one bike at a time.

 3. `DELETE /bike/<int:id>`:
   Deletes the bike, whose id is provided in the query, from the DB.
 The statistics from the use of the bike, in the stations are retained.
 4. `GET /bike/<int:id>?q=`:
   Retrieves information about a particular bike.
 The response is returned in JSON format. the query parameter `q` is optional and can be *empty* or *'trips'*.
-If *?q=<empty>*, complete details of the bike from the bike DB are returned.
+If *?q=\<empty\>*, complete details of the bike from the bike DB are returned.
 If *?q=trips*, the number of trips made by the bike are returned in JSON.
 5. `PUT /bike/<int:id>?action=`:
   Provides the action to *get* a bike and to *return* the bike back to the same station or to another.
 When a bike is taken, it is maked as unavailable until it is returned.
-When a bike is returned, its trip count is incremented by 1 and the trip count of the bike's origin station is also incremented by 1, irrespective of the drop-off station. (**NOTE:** The latter part was assumed and not clear from the problem statement.)
+When a bike is returned, its trip count is incremented by 1 and the trip count of the bike's origin station is also incremented by 1, irrespective of the drop-off station.

+  :warning:  The latter part was assumed and not clear from the problem statement.

 6. `GET /stations`:
   Returns the complete stations DB table in JSON format.
 The stations are identified by an integer *id*.
 7. `GET /station/<int:id>?q=`:
   Retrieves information about a particular station identified by *id*.
-The response is returned in JSON format. the query parameter `q` is optional and can be *empty* or *'trips'*.
+The response is returned in JSON format.
+  The query parameter `q` is optional and can be *empty* or *'trips'*.
 If *?q=<empty>*, complete details of the station from the station DB are returned.
 If *?q=trips*, the total number of trips made at the station are returned in JSON.
+8. `PUT /station/<int:id>?action=<>[&sponsor_id=][&sponsor_name=]`:
+  Provides the action to *add* or *remove* a sponsor to/from a station.
+For this action to complete, one of the optional arguments i.e., *sponsor_name* or *sponsor_id* must be provided with.
+When the API is invoked, checks are made so as to ensure that no duplicates exist when assigning a sponsor.